 - Lake Louise Trailer Campground

-So if youβre visiting in winter for skiing, you can still camp in Banff.
+So if youβre visiting in winter for skiing, you can still go camping in Banff.

 Most of the travellers using our Smile Campervans didnβt book in advance for the summer and had no problem finding an available campsite in Banff National Park.

 If you like adventurous trips, book a Smile Campervan from us.
-Itβs a budget-friendly option to see the Canadian Rockies.
+Itβs a budget-friendly option to see the Canadian Rockies and a perfect companion for camping in Banff.

 Letβs break down all the camping options you have when you visit Banff.